Waqar Akbar Cheema

 1. [al-] Umaima Asma’ bt.
 Nu‘man al-Jawniyya: from Banu Kindah.
 She was divorced before consummation of the marriage as she sought refuge from the Prophet (ﷺ) when he first approached her after Abu Usaid al-Sa‘idi brought her to him.
-Another report says she was divorced due to leprosy.
 The marriage took place in Rabi-I 9/ July 630 when the Prophet (ﷺ) was sixty.

 2. A Woman from Banu Kilab: There are variant reports about her name which are (i) Fatima b. al-Dahhak, (ii) ‘Amrah bt.
 Yazid b.
 ‘Ubaid b.
 Rawas b.
 Kilab b.
 Rabi‘ah b.
 ‘Amir, (iii) al-‘Aliya bt.
 Zubyan b.
 ‘Amr b.
 ‘Awf b.
 Ka‘b b.
 ‘Abd b.
 Abi Bakr b.
 Kilab, and (iv) Saba bt.
 Sufyan b.
 ‘Awf b.
 Ka‘b b.
 ‘Abd b.
 Abi Bakr b.
 Kilab.
 The marriage ended in divorce before consummation.
 Al-Waqidi, is reported to have remarked, ‘Some say there was only woman of Kilab and they disagree about her name.
 Others say they were all different each with a story of her own.’
-The marriage was said to have taken place in Dhu al-Qa‘da 8/March 630. and another report says she too sought refuge from the Prophet (ﷺ) when he first visited her.
-A report identifying the Kilabi woman as ‘Amra bt.
-Yazid also says she sought refuge whereas another report with that name says she had leprosy.
+The marriage was said to have taken place in Dhu al-Qa‘da 8/March 630.
+As to cause of divorce; one of the narrations with the name Fatima bt. al-Dahhak says she had leprosy and another report says she too sought refuge from the Prophet (ﷺ) when he first visited her. whereas another report with that name says she had leprosy.
 Without giving any name ‘Aisha too reported that woman from Banu Kilab made the refuge comment to the Prophet.
 A report with Ibn Sa‘d has Ibn ‘Umar relates that Abu Usaid al-Sa‘idi was sent to propose ‘Amra bt.
 Yazid for the Prophet.
 The threefold resemblance or conflation on account of mention of leprosy, refuge, and al-Sa‘idi have led some to suggest that woman Banu Kilab and al-Jawniyya were actually one and the same.
 Al-Tabari gives her account under the name Ghaziyya bt.
 Jabir and mentions both Abu Usaid al-Sa‘idi asking her hand in marriage for the Prophet (ﷺ) and her act of seeking refuge.

 3. Sana bt.
 Asma’ b. al-Salt b.
 Habib, from Banu Sulaym: It was also said that her name was Saba, or Wasna.
 Some have identified her as Nashat bt.
 Rifa‘a.
 It is, however, not clear on what occasion the marriage was solemnized.
 In fact in one report Ibn al-Kalbi says the marriage did not even take place and the Prophet (ﷺ) dropped the idea after some conversation with her father.
 As per another report from al-Kalbi she died before having reached the Messenger of Allah.
 Another account says she died out of happiness on learning of her marriage with the Prophet.
 Apparently, the marriage took place in 8/629-630.